akshetpandey/react-native-cronet/README.md

 This module allows you to use the Cronet stack for your react native apps.
 All you have to do is add this package to your project using yarn or npm.

+## NOTE

+For iOS, you will have to disable bitcode for your target.

+In XCode, in the project navigator, select your project. `Build Settings` ➜ `Enable Bitcode` ➜ `No`

 ## Getting started

 Using npm: